jervaise/DotMaster/README.md

 1. **API Compatibility**: Still working on ensuring all parts of the addon use `C_Spell.GetSpellInfo()`
 2. **Performance**: May experience frame drops during combat with many targets
 3. **Nameplate Detection**: Occasional issues detecting all nameplates in crowded scenarios

+## Reporting Issues

+Please report any issues found during beta testing by:

+1. Opening an issue on GitHub
+2. Including detailed steps to reproduce the issue
+3. Attaching any relevant error messages or screenshots
+4. Mentioning your WoW version, other installed addons, and system specs

 ## License